-It is located in the perimeter formed by the Avenida Tacna and Jiron Huancavelica, in the ancient Pachacamilla area.
+It is located in the perimeter formed by Tacna Avenue and Jiron Huancavelica, in the old Pachacamilla area.

-The Temple or Shrine of The Nazarene, on which altar is the sacred image of the Lord of Miracles, has its origins in this ancient depiction of Christ on the Cross, painted on a humble wall the seventeenth century.
+The Temple or Sanctuary of Las Nazarenas, in whose Main Altar is the Sacred Image of the Lord of Miracles, has its origins in this ancient representation of Christ on the Cross, painted on a humble wall of a shed in 17th century Lima.

-Each year the Sanctuary receives innumerable devotees of Moreno Christ, who want to admire faith animated the original image that the slave painted over 359 years ago and remains intact to this day, as shown miraculous divine gift to the city of Lima.
+Every year the Sanctuary receives countless devotees of the Moreno Christ, who animated by faith wish to admire the original image that the slave painted more than 359 years ago and that remains intact to this day, as a miraculous sign of a divine gift to the city of Lima.